CatalogueOfLife/general/docs/NAMES.md

 ## Homonym Pedicularis inconspicua
-An example of a publication homonym and a real homonym from botany is
+An example of a superfluous *publication homonym* and a real homonym from botany is

  - Pedicularis inconspicua P.C.Tsoong, ActaPhytotax.
 Sin.
 3: 292 & 323, Jan.
 1955
  - Pedicularis inconspicua Vved., Fl.
 URSS 22: 811, 18 Jun.
 1955.
  - Pedicularis inconspicua P.C.
 Tsoong, Bull.
 Brit.
 Mus.
 (Nat.
 Hist.)
 2:17, Nov.
 1955.

 Names 1 and 3 relate to the same taxon from Bhutan and represent double publication of the same name in Chinese and Western journals.
-This is one of many such names published in the same two papers by Tsoong; all the names in Acta Phytotax.
+This is one of many such isonyms published in the same two papers by Tsoong; all the names in Acta Phytotax.
 Sin. have priority over their publication in the British Museum Bulletin.
 Between the two papers published by Tsoong, the Russian botanist Vvedensky published a real homonym P. inconspicua Vved. for a totally different species from Uzbekistan.

 ```json5
 {